matheusvxf/matheusvxf.github.io/_pages/about.md

 Upcoming Events
 ---------------

-* Feb 15-17, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at CMU, Pittsburgh.
+* Feb 15-17, 2023: I will be presenting at CMU, Pittsburgh.

-* Feb 20, 2023: I will be presenting at The University of Sydney, Australia.
+* Feb 20, 2023: I will be presenting at The University of Sydney.

 * Feb 28 and March 1, 2023: I will be presenting at Tufts University, Medford, MA.